stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 #### The BIT operation

-The byte comparison operations (CMP, CPX and CPY) are useful for comparing whole bytes, but sometimes you only want to test particular bits of a byte in the CPU's address space.
+The byte comparison operations (CMP, CPX and CPY) are useful for comparing whole bytes.
+But sometimes you only want to test particular bits of a byte in the CPU's address space.
 The answer is to use the BIT operation.

-A BIT operation performs a bitwise AND operation between the value in the Accumulator and the specified byte in memory.
+A BIT operation performs a bitwise AND operation between the Accumulator and the specified byte in memory.
 The value in the Accumulator is normally a bitmask for the test.
-The result of the operation is either zero (none of the bits tested were set in both bytes) or non-zero (one or more of the bits tested were set in both bytes).
-The Zero flag of the Processor Status register is used to communicate this result.
-The Negative and Overflow flags also get updated, but they are updated solely to the state of bits #7 and #6 respectively of the byte in the address space; they are not affected by the value in the Accumulator.
+The result of the operation is either zero or non-zero.
+If it is zero then none of the bits tested were set in both bytes.
+If it is non-zero then one or more of the bits tested were set in both bytes.
+The CPU uses the Zero flag of the Processor Status register to communicate this result.
+The CPU also updates the Negative and Overflow flags, but only to the state of bits #7 and #6 of the byte in memory.
+They are not affected by the value in the Accumulator.

 The result of the AND operation is not stored anywhere; the value in the Accumulator is not updated.
-This is unlike the AND bitwise operation, which does store the operation's result in the Accumulator and so does update it.
+This is in contrast to the AND _bitwise_ operation.
+With that operation, the result is stored in the Accumulator and so that register is updated.

 ::: opcode